da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs: Acknowledgments

 \section{Acknowledgments}

 Chang Sun and Maria Spiropulu are partially supported by the U.S. Department of Energy (DOE), Office of Science, Office of High Energy Physics grant DE-SC0011925.
-Chang Sun is partially supported for computing resources by the NSF ACCESS Grant number PHY240298.
-Chang Sun and Maria Spiropulu acknowledge partial support by the DOE AI4HEP award.
+Chang Sun is partially supported by the NSF ACCESS Grant number PHY240298.
 Zhiqiang Que and Wayne Luk are supported by the United Kingdom EPSRC (grant numbers UKRI256, EP/V028251/1, EP/N031768/1, EP/S030069/1, and EP/X036006/1).
 Vladimir Loncar is supported by the Eric \& Wendy Schmidt Fund for Strategic Innovation through the CERN Next Generation Triggers project under grant agreement number SIF-2023-004.